ef-tech/laravel-ddd-scaffold/README.md

 php artisan ddd:make:service {name} [--domain=] [--type=application]
 ```

-- `name`: The name of the Service class (e.g., PaymentProcessor or Order/ShippingCalculator)
+- `name`: The name of the service class
-- `--domain`: Optional.
-The domain name to use (defaults to the value in config)
+- `--domain`: The domain name
-- `--type`: Optional.
-The type of service to create (defaults to 'application').
-Possible values: 'application' or '
+- `--type`: The layer of the service
-  domain'

 Examples: